Encorpluptit/wizz-technical-test/TechnicalTest.README.md

 #### Should we bulk insert the data or insert one by one ?
 I think we should bulk insert the data.
 It will be faster, and we don't need to worry about the order of the data.
-We should assume that the data is not present in the database and that we can insert it without any problem.
+We will assume that the data is not present in the database and that we can insert it without any problem.